tegorman13/Dissertation/docs/Sections/htw_gfm.md

 <div id="tbl-e1-train-dist">

 Table 2: **Experiment 1 - End of training performance**.
-Comparing final training block accuracy in band common to both groups.
+Comparing final training block accuracy in the band common to both groups.
 The Intercept represents the average of the baseline condition (constant training), and the conditVaried coefficient reflects the difference between the constant and varied groups.
 A larger positive estimates indicates a